Arthur's Pass: Chapel of the Snows

 In 1953, park ranger Ray Cleland had discussions with mountaineer Melville Glasgow and it was decided to build an interdenominational chapel at Arthur's Pass village.
 Paul Pascoe of Pascoe and Hall architects volunteered to draw up plans for the building, which was funded by church grants, street appeals and public contributions.
 Volunteers began building the chapel from local stone in October 1954.
 Businesses donated services and goods, and many of the interior fittings were also donated: a bell from the St Alban's fire station in Christchurch, a reed organ, and an altar cross and candlesticks made from shell cases and previously used in the chapel of the Third General Hospital of the New Zealand Division in Italy during World War 2.
 The chapel, which could seat 50 people, opened at Easter 1956.
 It is known as the Arthur's Pass Chapel or Chapel of the Snows.

 Aninwaniwa

 Aniwaniwa is a chalet built in 1926 as a holiday home for a Christchurch family.
 It is listed as a Historic Place Category 2 for its construction in local river stones, which was unusual at the time it was constructed, and it is significant as an early example of a holiday home built in permanent materials.
 It is not accessible to the public.

 Access

-The town can be reached by The TranzAlpine express train on the famous Midland Line.
+The town can be reached by The TranzAlpine express train on the Midland Line.
 The township is situated on State Highway 73, which connects the West Coast to Christchurch and Canterbury in the east via Arthur's Pass in the Southern Alps.